paulzerkel/pres-tfs-builds/README.md

 Release Example
 ---------------
 A release build will target a branch in the Release folder.
-Release builds are intended to be deployed to environments outside of the developer's machines such as Development, QA, and Prodcution.
+Release builds are intended to be deployed to environments outside of the developer's machines such as Development, QA, and Production.

 * Create a build definition for the release branch in question
 * Each build should use a TFS Version task with the Major and Minor values set